 There’s a lot of information you can glean from a security risk assessment.
 The report covers many components that fall under three key areas: technology, processes and applications.

 - Security appliances

 - Incident response

 - Third party contract review and approval

-“These risk profile summary reports unveil those areas within the people, processes or technologies that need extra attention and currently provide an attack vector for malicious activities,” Relf explains.
+“These risk assessment summary reports unveil those areas within the people, processes or technologies that need extra attention and currently provide an attack vector for malicious activities,” Relf explains.

 All together, the information within the reports helps schools identify gaps in security so they can address their weak areas in need of improvement.